-In future ZFS releases, it might be necessary to upgrade your pools to a newer version to take advantage of the features in the newer version.
-The zpool upgrade command is available for this process.
+If you have ZFS storage pools from a previous Solaris release, such as the Solaris 10 6/06 release, you can upgrade your pools with the zpool upgrade command to take advantage of the pool features in the Solaris 10 11/06 release.
 In addition, the zpool status command has been modified to notify you when your pools are running older versions.
 For example:

 '''

 zpool status

 pool: test

 state: ONLINE

 status: The pool is formatted using an older on-disk format.
 The pool can

 still be used, but some features are unavailable.

 action: Upgrade the pool using 'zpool upgrade'.
 Once this is done, the

 pool will no longer be accessible on older software versions.

 scrub: none requested

 config:

+NAME

+READ WRITE CKSUM

+STATE

+test

+ONLINE

+0

+0

+0

+c1t27d0

+ONLINE

+0

+0

+0

 '''

-NAME STATE READ WRITE CKSUM

-test ONLINE 0 0 0

-c1t27d0 ONLINE 0 0 0